 The River Aker winds its way from the western edge of Grønland past my apartment and makes for a lovely stroll on a summer’s evening, if you don’t mind playing dodge the friendly neighbourhood drug dealers of course.

 One of my favourite haunts in Oslo is here, the Mekaniske Verksted.
 Roughly translated as the Mechanical Workshop/Factory, Oslo Mek is a great place to relax, indoors amongst the old maps and trinkets, or outdoors in the sunshine.
 Sadly, prices are somewhat higher here.
-Kathrine has recommended a place called Gloria Flames, in particular its roof terrace.
+Kathrine has recommended a place called Gloria Flames (now closed), in particular its roof terrace.
 I think some bands play there.
 Probably her band!
 I will go there soon Kathrine, I promise.

 And before I sign off this whirlwind tour of Grønland, it wouldn’t be Oslo without some bizarre statues.
 These ones are truly bizarre, I wonder if Sophie has seen them yet for her statue of the week feature?